 Motivated students can accelerate their BBA program to finish in 3 years.
 Please see the suggested sequence.

-Who Should Do a Minor in MIS?
+Who Should Minor in Management Information Systems?

 Information Technology Innovation and Entrepreneurship Minor (ITIE)